Application of blockchain for secure data transmission in distributed state estimation: Introduction

-\textit{Confidentiality}, i.e. being accessible only to authorized users, \textit{integrity}, i.e. achieving the operational goals under harsh circumstances, and \textit{availability}, i.e. reliable availability of the information, are three main security features for a smart grid \cite{mohan2020comprehensive} and cyberattacks, such as the denial of service (DoS) attack, aims to destroy these properties.
-As mentioned before, a central control unit gets compromised, all data can either get lost or controlled by attackers, and one solution could be a distributed control scheme.
-However, based on the power system's communication structure, the distributed grid can be subjected to a cyber-attack, while information transfer occurs between areas.
-Due to the mentioned BC properties, in this paper, a combination of DSE with BC has been proposed to eliminate such an opportunity for the attackers.
+Three main security features for the data in a smart grid are \textit{Confidentiality}, \textit{integrity} and \textit{availability}, which they refer to occasions when the data are accessible only to authorized users, the data are trustworthy in any operational circumstances, and the data are promptly and reliably available, respectively \cite{mohan2020comprehensive}.
+Cyberattacks, such as the denial of service (DoS) or false data injection (FDI), aim to deteriorate such properties.
+Noting the case when a central control unit gets compromised, all data can either get lost or controlled by the attackers (same case happened in Ukraine's cyber-attack \cite{case2016analysis}), and one of the potential solutions could be a distributed control scheme.
+However, the distributed grid can also be subjected to a cyber-attack, i.e. attack to measurement units, to control centers, to communication line between control centers and measurement units, to communication line between control centers (i.e. between areas).
+Due to the mentioned BC properties, in this paper an integration of DSE with BC has been proposed to eliminate such an opportunity for the attackers while information transfer occurs between areas.

 The work in this paper is inspired by \cite{kurt2019secure}.
 However, we have considered static SE, whereas they have considered dynamic SE.
-Dynamic SE refers to estimating the dynamic variables of the system (machine/dynamic load/distributed energy resources’ dynamic variables), and static SE (which already applicable in energy management system) hands out the algebraic variables of the system, i.e. voltage magnitude $v$ and phase angle $\theta$ for each bus \cite{zhao2020roles}.
+Dynamic SE refers to estimating the dynamic variables of the system (machine/dynamic load/distributed energy resources’ dynamic variables), and static SE (which already applicable in energy management system) hands out the algebraic variables of the system, i.e. voltage magnitude ($v$) and phase angle ($\theta$) for each bus \cite{zhao2020roles}.
 The second one is that in \cite{kurt2019secure}, the DC approximation of the power system has been considered while here the AC, SE has been studied.
 The third difference is considering the asynchronous behaviour of the information transfer within the power network that has not been provided in \cite{kurt2019secure}.
-And finally, detailed analysis and design of BC aided data transmission for DSE that has not been addressed in the literature yet, due to the authors knowledge.
+And finally, detailed analysis and design of BC aided data transmission for DSE